Why is Everyone Talking About Litecoin?

 One of the best features of Plus500 is that it does not charge a commission on trades.
-Instead, it makes money through the market bid/ask spread.
-Litecoin CFDs typically have a spread of around 1.2%.
+Instead, it makes money through the market bid/ask spread (spreads are variable).
 Be aware that there are premiums for holding a position overnight and you might be charged an inactivity fee if you do not use your account in a 3 month period.

 Plus500 also comes with a solid selection of risk management tools designed to make your trading easier.
 You can manage your own leverage by trading with high, low or no leverage.
 You also have the option to set a guaranteed ‘close at loss’ or ‘close at profit’ limit.
 These tools give you a lot of control over your CFDs and help to remove some of the micromanagement.

 One of the best tools is the trailing stop.
 This allows you to cut out most of the micromanagement of using a stop position.
 As the value of your instrument increases then your stop position grows with it.
 This means that if Litecoin grows in value you will be able to benefit without having to manually change your stop position.

 Plus500 also comes with a great mobile app so you can continue trading away from your computer.
 Both the app and site are localized in 50 countries and available in 31 different languages, so it is comfortable to use for most users in the world.

 Plus500 is our top choice because it provides something for both new traders and seasoned veterans.
 Its powerful risk management tools and intuitive platform can really help you make the most of your Litecoin CFD trades.

 Example trade – not a trading recommendation!